Dragan Holcer

 Dragan Holcer (19 January 1945 – 23 September 2015) was a Yugoslav footballer who played as a defender.

+Early life

-Holcer was born in captivity in a Nazi prison camp to Slovenian father Franc Holcer and Austrian mother Ida Orelli of mixed Austrian-Italian descent who lived in Niš.
+Holcer was born in captivity in a Nazi prison camp to Slovenian father Franc Holcer and to Austrian-Italian mother Ida Orelli who lived in Niš.
 His father fought in World War II as part of Yugoslav Partisans.
 His father was killed in battle while his pregnant mother was rounded up in Slovenia and imprisoned in Nazi Germany along with her three daughters.
 Shortly after the war ended his mother took the family to her hometown Niš in Serbia where Holcer grew up.

 International career

-He made his debut for Yugoslavia in a September 1965 World Cup qualification match away against Luxembourg and earned a total of 52 caps, scoring no goals.
+Holcer made his debut for Yugoslavia in a September 1965 World Cup qualification match away against Luxembourg and earned a total of 52 caps, scoring no goals.
 He was a participant at Euro 1968 and his final international was an April 1974 friendly match against the Soviet Union.